Jahia/jcrestapi/README.md

 - <del>Support file uploads</del> __(Done)__
 - Support easier creation of same-name siblings using POST and JSON data
 - Migrate String constants (link relations, sub-element types, etc.) to typesafe constants organized by type
+- Rename sub-element type names (children, properties, etc.) to something with a namespace to avoid potential conflicts in by-path access.

 ---